 Lehman examiner’s report: London was the ‘Guantanamo Bay’ of finance

-One of the most stunning revelations to come out of the Court Appointed Examiner’s Report into the bankruptcy of Lehman Brothers, published online last night, was that the New York-based investment bank was unable to find a US-based law firm prepared to sign off its at best deceptive and at worst fraudulent approach to accounting.
+One of the most stunning revelations to come out of the Court Appointed Examiner’s Report into the bankruptcy of Lehman Brothers, published online last night, was that the collapsed New York-based investment bank was unable to find a US-based law firm that was prepared to sign off its deceptive and probably fraudulent approach to accounting.

-The 2,292 page report lifts the lid on Lehman Brothers’ use, at the end of each quarter, of Repo 105, an accounting ruse, in order to hide up to $50 billion of toxic loans without the need to declare these on its balance sheet.
-Lehman Brothers relied on this and other Enron-esque kidology to deceive investors and counterparties about its financial health — to dress up the ‘sow’s ear’ of its own profligate recklessness as the ‘silk purse’ of a prudently-managed bank.
+The 2,292 page report lifts the lid on Lehman Brothers’ use, at the end of each quarter, of Repo 105, an accounting ruse that enabled it to hide up to $50 billion of toxic loans without any need to declare these on its balance sheet.
+Lehman Brothers relied on this and other Enron-esque kidology to deceive investors and counterparties about its financial health — and dress up the ‘sow’s ear’ of its own profligate recklessness as the ‘silk purse’ of a prudently-managed bank.

 The report’s author, Chicago-lawyer Anton Valukas, wrote:-